ucsb-coral/coral/team/contributions/CONTRIBS.md

   - setup chat/user data listeners
   - streamline data management and make scalable
   - style adjustments and abstract components
+- Jinghan Zhang:
+  - Implementation of Join Chat page and function
+  - Implementation of profile editing function in Firebase and write the editing page
+  - Implementation of status function and display
+  - Create events and customized event card in Calendar
+  - Login Page UI adjustment and more style adjustment

 ## Other Contributions